Five Marys FAQs

 Is your meat hormone free?

-Yes, our meat is 100% free of any kind of growth hormones or any added hormones.
+Yes, ALWAYS.
+Our meat is 100% free of any kind of growth hormones or any added hormones.

 Where do you ship your meats?

-We ship our meats, jerky, bones and bone broth to all 50 states Monday-Wednesdays almost every week of the year!
+We ship our meats, snack sticks, bones and bone broth to all 50 states Monday-Wednesdays every week of the year!
+Meats are packed on dry ice pellets (will be sublimated by the time you get your box) in custom made insulated liners.

 Do you ship meats to Canada?
 Will you ever?